First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

-For $\beta$-Te, the $p_y$ orbital is the dominant contribution at the VBM, near the Fermi level.
-Conversely, at the CBM, there is a mixed contribution from both $p_y$ and $p_x$ orbitals, with the latter being slightly more prominent, as evidenced by the projected band structure Fig.~\ref{fig:all_fat_bands}.
-The total DOS shows that there are highly localised states in both monolayers (\(\beta\)-Te, Fig.~\ref{fig:all_fat_bands}(b) exhibits a slightly lower degree of delocalization compared to \(\alpha\)-Te), Fig.~\ref{fig:all_fat_bands}(a).
-This is due to the quantum confinement of electrons when dimensionality is reduced from three dimensions to two.
-The reduction in electron degrees of freedom in the direction perpendicular to the monolayer forces the particles to occupy discrete levels in this region of confinement.
-Band structure and DOS for buckled pentagonal Fig.~\ref{fig:all_fat_bands}(c), buckled kagome shown in Fig.~\ref{fig:all_fat_bands}(d) and buckled square lattices shown in Fig.~\ref{fig:all_fat_bands}(e) are all metallic.
-The buckled kagome has a higher DOS at the Fermi level with main contribution of Te-$p$ states.
+For $\beta$-Te, the $p_y$ orbital provides the dominant contribution to the valence band maximum (VBM) near the Fermi level.
+In contrast, the conduction band minimum (CBM) exhibits a mixed contribution from both $p_y$ and $p_x$ orbitals, with the latter being slightly more prominent, as shown by the projected band structure in Fig.~\ref{fig:all_fat_bands}.
+The total DOS indicates the presence of highly localized states in both monolayers: $\beta$-Te [Fig.~\ref{fig:all_fat_bands}(b)] shows a slightly lower degree of delocalization compared to $\alpha$-Te [Fig.~\ref{fig:all_fat_bands}(a)].
+This behavior arises from quantum confinement when the dimensionality is reduced from three to two.
+The reduction in available electron degrees of freedom perpendicular to the monolayer forces the particles to occupy discrete energy levels within this confined region.
+The projected band structures of buckled pentagonal [Fig.~\ref{fig:all_fat_bands}(c)], buckled kagome [Fig.~\ref{fig:all_fat_bands}(d)], and buckled square [Fig.~\ref{fig:all_fat_bands}(e)] lattices all exhibit metallic character.
+Among them, the buckled kagome lattice shows the highest DOS at the Fermi level, primarily originating from Te-$p$ states.

-Unlike their 3D counterparts, which can exhibit non-trivial electronic states, the monolayers studied here do not show such characteristics in their band structure, even with the intense spin-orbit interaction (SOC) of the tellurium atom.
-In order to confirm the presence or absence of non-trivial electronic states, a spin texture analysis will be performed on both monolayers to search for signatures of non-trivial spin behavior that are not evident from the band structures.